 How expensive is work(ing) in a cross-country comparison – for employees and employers?
 How does Austria compare with the countries of Central and South-Eastern Europe?
 Where are the ancillary wage costs for companies particularly high?
 And where do employees retain the highest net amount of their salary or wages, after deductions?
 A recent study conducted by the TPA Group & Kienbaum provides answers to these questions.

 In which Country employees retain the highest net amount of their salary or wages?

 What is left after the deduction of social security and payroll tax, in the account?
-Austria is among the countries with the highest ancillary wage costs, especially for manager salaries.

 How expensive is work?
 CEE countries under examination

 The current study was conducted 2022 by TPA partners & tax advisor Dr. Wolfgang Hoefle, SEE-region expert Thomas Haneder and TPA Group partner Klaus Bauer-Mitterlehner.